Roseiguado/Marlen1684.github.io/home.md

 Is is here that you can enjoy pure creativity and the flow in it will be amazing.
 There is always something to improve, to create, to learn...

+Each one of these wonderful people has made me confirm that our victory is never to give up, and improve every day.
+We are our best challenge to achieve...

 It was definitely a week of great learning.
-I would like to share some interesting things that you will find being a web developer:
+I would like to share some interesting things that you'll find, or need being a Web Developer:
-* You can create

-Each one of these wonderful people has made me confirm that our victory is never to give up, and improve every day. we are our best challenge to achieve...
+* You can create whatever you want.
+Can you imagine being able to move your ideas from your brain to your computer?
+All you need is your creativity.
+It's fascinating to know that you can create something from nothing.
+* It is definitely not boring at all.
+Every day can be completely different and interesting.
+It can be frustrating sometimes but it will be fun also.
+* You will become more creative and you will excersise your mind and your logic in a way you didn't before.
+* Your learning will be constant and you will have many resources to do it efficiently.
+* You don't need formal education but you really need to be self-taught.
+That will be the most important tool to become the Web Developer you want to be.
+* Your training and preparation is going to be constant.
+* You will probably feel at some point, that you are not able to do something, but you will do it.
+That will make you grow ang you'll feel pure satisfaction.
+* Gratification will be an important part of your journey.
+You should celebrate all your achievements, even if they are small.
+* Every single thing you learn will be useful at some point in your path, value them.
+* This is the field with more projection and versatility, the one with less unemployment.
+* The world needs Developers!